KevinDeNotariis/tutorial/README.md

 **Note that we have also added some `console.log` and these will be used to track the actual flow of the program since are going to test the above implementations soon**

-## Logout Route

-If someone were to steal the ACCESS_TOKEN, they would have access only for a small amount of time.

 ## Test the Project

 At this point we should be able to test our project.
 Let's start the server with `npm start` and then open the browser to `http://locahost:3000`.